30 Best Online Master’s in School Counseling Programs (2026)

 GRE Required: no

-Tuition: $515 per credit, which comes to $30,900 total for tuition, not including additional fees.
+Tuition: $525 per credit, which comes to $31,500 total for tuition, not including additional fees.

 Program Overview:

 Our number 3 spot goes to this program because of its encouragement toward personal and professional growth and opportunities to network and learn from guest speakers.
 While most of this online M.A. in School Counseling is done synchronously via virtual learning, it includes intensive, in-person seminars that students must complete to complete the program successfully.
 Students are encouraged to stretch their personal growth through advocacy projects and research, which is incorporated into the program.
-On top of the 100-hour practicum and 600-hour internship, students’ online coursework is supplemented by guest speakers who are invited to share their experience and perspective.
+Beyond the 100-hour practicum and 600-hour internship, students’ online coursework is supplemented by guest speakers who are invited to share their experience and perspective.

 Key Highlights: